intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 sudo docker exec -it spark-local cat /ppml/trusted-big-data-ml/spark.local.pi.sgx.log | egrep "###|INFO|Pi"
 ```

-The result should look something like:
+The result should look something like this:

 >   Pi is roughly 3.1422957114785572